Variable Selection and Minimax Prediction in High-dimensional Functional Linear Model: Introduction

 There has been a recent surge in applications of high-dimensional functional data analysis due to new developments in neuroimaging (e.g. fMRI and TDI), electroencephalogram (EEG), and high-frequency stock exchange data.
 For example, \cite{Qiao2019jasa} modeled EEG activity data from different nodes as high-dimensional functional data and proposed a functional Gaussian graphical model to study the connectivity between the nodes. \cite{lee2021conditional} considered a class of conditional functional graphical models to model the connectivity between different regions of interest (ROI) of the brain using fMRI data.

 It is also natural to consider regression models with high-dimensional functional predictors. \cite{FanJamesRadchenko2015} studied variable selection procedures for linear and non-linear regression models with high-dimensional functional predictors.
 Their approach was to reduce the dimension of each functional predictor by representing it as a linear combination of some known basis functions and to apply a group-lasso type of penalty in model fitting.
-As pointed out in \cite{XueYao2021}, the results in \cite{FanJamesRadchenko2015} relied heavily on the assumption that the minimum eigenvalues of the design matrices being bounded away from zero, which ignored the infinite-dimensional nature of functional data and essentially limited their methods to functional data reside in a finite-dimensional function subspace. \cite{XueYao2021}, on the other hand, properly considered the issue of decaying eigenvalues in functional predictors, but focused on hypothesis testing issues in high-dimensional FLMs rather than variable selection consistency.
+As pointed out in \cite{XueYao2021}, the results in \cite{FanJamesRadchenko2015} relied heavily on the assumption that the minimum eigenvalues of the design matrices are bounded away from zero, which ignored the infinite-dimensional nature of functional data and essentially limited their methods to functional data reside in a finite-dimensional function subspace. \cite{XueYao2021}, on the other hand, focused on hypothesis testing issues in high-dimensional FLMs rather than variable selection consistency.
 As \cite{FanJamesRadchenko2015}, \cite{XueYao2021} also based their approach on representing functional predictors on pre-selected basis functions and minimizing a penalized least square loss function, where the group penalty can be flexibly chosen from lasso \citep{Tibshirani1996}, SCAD \citep{FanLi2001} or MCP \citep{Zhang2010aos}.
 To the best of our knowledge, the variable selection consistency property for the high-dimensional FLM in a general functional-data setting remains an open problem to date.